luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Watch the video
 ###############

-If you preffer, we've encapsulated this tutorial in a short YouTube video you can follow along while scrolling this page
+If you prefer, we've encapsulated this tutorial in a short YouTube video you can follow along while scrolling this page

 .. raw:: html